zrluety/little-django-book/chapter1.md

 If you prefer a fully featured IDE with excellent tooling for Python, I recommend looking into PyCharm (the free Community Edition is fine).

-**Python 3**.
+**Python**.
 Regardless of the editor or platform you're using, you'll need to install the Python.
 Python can be installed on Windows, Mac, or Linux.

-*Note on Python 2 versus Python 3*: All of the code examples shown in this book use Python 3.
+All of the code examples shown in this book use Python 3.
 I have not tested the examples for compatability with Python 2, and it is likely that the code will not work using Python 2.
-For a more detailed discussion of Python 2 versus Python 3, I will refer readers to Kenneth Reitz comments [here](http://docs.python-guide.org/en/latest/starting/which-python/) (he is much more experienced, knowledgable, and all around smarter than myself).
+For a more detailed discussion of Python 2 versus Python 3, see Kenneth Reitz comments [here](http://docs.python-guide.org/en/latest/starting/which-python/).
 My thoughts on the matter are captured by the sentiment below from the official Python wiki:

-> > *Python 2.x is legacy, Python 3.x is the present and future of the language*
+> *Python 2.x is legacy, Python 3.x is the present and future of the language*